njaremko/podcast/README.md

 - [x] Streaming podcasts
 - [x] Downloading podcasts
 - [x] Playing podcasts
-- [ ] Auto-download
+- [x] Auto-download new episodes
-- [ ] Auto-delete
+- [ ] Auto-delete old episodes
 - [ ] Shell Completions
 - [ ] Searching for podcasts...(WIP)

+By default, podcasts are downloaded to $HOME/Podcasts, but this folder can be set with the $PODCASTS environmental variable.

+How many latest episodes to download when subscibing to new podcasts can be set in the $PODCASTS/.config YAML file

-Downloads can be done either:
+Downloads can be done a variety of ways:

 Individually: `podcast download $podcast_name 4`

-or

 Multiple: `podcast download $podcast_name 1,5,9-12,14`

+All: `podcast download $podcast_name`